Compile a Rust smart contract module#

 To help building smart contract modules and to take advantage of features such as contract schemas, Concordium recommends using the cargo-concordium tool for building Rust smart contracts.

-In order to build a smart contract, run:
+In order to build a smart contract for deployment, run:

 This uses Cargo for building, but runs further optimizations on the result.